ABOUT THE ARTIST

 Səʔ notsʔ tí.
 Hello, Welcome.

-I am a twenty four year old Indigenous artist located on the central coast of Washington State.
-I am Shoalwater Bay, I descend from the "Federally Unrecognized" Chinook Nation, the lower Chehalis tribes, and the Nisqually Nation.
+I am Shoalwater Bay, descended from the Lower bands of the "Federally Unrecognized" Chinook Nation, the lower Chehalis tribes, and the Nisqually Indian Nation.

-My main inspiration comes from the beauty of my family, I catch glimpses of their light every time I glance their way.
-My family is full of woodcarvers, beadwork artists, sewers, painters, jewelry artists, architects, skillful writers, mechanics, carpenters, mathemeticians, photographers, storytellers, engineers, gardeners, botanists, and more.
-We are fighters, we are resilient, we are equally important and make up a large unit that is self-sustaining, full of power, inspiration and love.
+My main inspiration comes from the beauty of my family—full of woodcarvers, beadwork artists, sewers, painters, jewelry artists, architects, skillful writers, filmmakers, mechanics, carpenters, mathematicians, photographers, storytellers, engineers, gardeners, botanists, and more.
+Every emotion can be transformed into an art, whether negative or positive.

 Beading Hearts is a symbol of hope, unconditional love and reconciliation.
 It is something to believe in.

 I seek to define and redefine my place in this world forever.
-I hope that I will leave pieces of myself behind that are worth remembering, that I will inspire those who have felt like they were too different or misunderstood, and to display how the brightest of light can only be found in the darkest of places.
+I hope that I will leave pieces of myself behind that will be remembered, that I will inspire those who have felt like they were too different or misunderstood.
+I hope to display how the brightest of light can only be found in the darkest of places.
 With every nightfall that passes, we dream and we gain a new perspective.
 I just want to change your point of view.

 Hiyu Masi.
 I cannot thank you enough for your support.